 Ever since Google has launched its Material Design language, there has been a noticeable shift in its UI design and the way apps look and work.
 It uses consistent design patterns that can be used across different medium in custom app development.

 We interviewed 7 experts from the industry on how they have incorporated material design in their apps.
 They also shared some great tips and tricks to use while developing an app.
-Hire an App Design Agency to get material design started off right from ground up or train your existing designers.
+Hire a Mobile App Design Agency to get material design started off right from ground up or train your existing designers.